-We find that people's depressive state does not in general predict choices in an incentivized behavioral lottery choice task; evidence suggesting that those who are depressed are less risk averse is at best weak.
+We find that people's depressive state does not in general predict choices in an incentivized behavioral lottery choice task; evidence suggesting that the depressive are less risk averse is at best weak.
 However, people's mental well-being is related to their stated risk preferences.
-Conditional on demographic and human capital characteristics, those who are depressive report being more risk averse in general and with respect to leisure and trust, but they report being less risk averse in the health and finance domains.
+Conditional on demographic and human capital characteristics, those who are depressive report being more risk averse in general and with respect to leisure and trust; however, they report being less risk averse in the health and finance domains.
 We turn now to consider the link between people's depressive state and their risk-taking choices.